writethedocs/www/docs/include/conf/events/job-fair-tips.rst

 * Come up with a few questions you will ask folks from the company.
 Some options here include questions about work culture, documentation tooling, or hybrid work situations.
 * Prep a resume or have a business card on hard to easily share your contact info.
 * Plan to ask for a card or contact info for the jobs that you like, so you can also be proactive in outreach.
-* Browse for possible options you are interested in at the Write the Docs job board: https://jobs.writethedocs.org/.

 Tips for Sponsors
 ~~~~~~~~~~~~~~~~~